haktan313/H3DPathfinding/README.md

 - **Smooth Path Optimization**: Reduces unnecessary nodes for smoother paths.

+- **Alternative Target Selection**: If the end location is occupied, the system automatically selects the nearest available grid within a specified range as the new endpoint, ensuring the character can reach an accessible location close to the original target.

 ## Architecture and Structure

 This plugin uses a **grid-based volume** for pathfinding and employs an advanced **A* algorithm** and **dynamic obstacle detection** system.
 It enables characters to navigate to their target in both flying and walking modes.